shakacode/react_on_rails/docs/api/ruby-api-hot-reload-view-helpers.md

-## NOTE: These helpers are NOT needed if using webpacker_lite
+## NOTE: These helpers are NOT needed if using webpacker

 ## Hot Reloading View Helpers
 The `env_javascript_include_tag` and `env_stylesheet_link_tag` support the usage of a webpack dev server for providing the JS and CSS assets during development mode.
 See the [shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/) for a working example.